pourcheragh/cysend-go/docs/CostRequest.md

 ### NewCostRequest

-`func NewCostRequest(faceValueId int32, faceValue float32, faceValueCurrency string, beneficiaryInformation []BeneficiaryInformation, ) *CostRequest`
+`func NewCostRequest(faceValueId int32, faceValue decimal.Decimal, faceValueCurrency string, beneficiaryInformation []BeneficiaryInformation, ) *CostRequest`

 NewCostRequest instantiates a new CostRequest object This constructor will assign default values to properties that have it defined,